qysp/viol/README.md

 </details>

-### Providing the `parent` property
+### Native `parent` property

 If your component is not the root component which is rendered into the DOM using `createApp`, you will have a `parent` property in your component that will return the parent component in which this instance is rendered in.

-Note: this property is not assigned until `createApp` is called, and the templates are processed.
+> Note: this property is not assigned until `createApp` is called, and the templates are processed.

 ### Utility function to access other components

 The standalone utility function `getComponent` will give you native access to a component anywhere in the DOM.
 To make use of it, give the component you wish to access a name in its constructor like so `new App({ some: 'props'}, 'MyAwesomeApp'}` and access it from other components with `getComponent('MyAwesomeApp')`.

-Note: this function will return `null` if the name was not found.
+> Note: this function will return `null` if the name was not found.

 ### Custom state management system

 Ayce comes with an awesome custom management system for your component's state.
 It allows you to use deeply nested objects and arrays and reliably update the affected components.

 Okay, just kidding.
-This 'feature' will probably be removed in the future.
+This _feature_ will hopefully be removed in the future.

 <details>